 Don’t overthink it.

 “Don’t make things more complicated for yourself!
 There are plenty of delicious options out there that don’t require extra modifications or efforts to accommodate your guests.
-Choose menu options that are “naturally” friendly for those with dietary restrictions and food sensitivities versus having to tweak a dish to make it fit their needs.
+Choose menu options that are “naturally” friendly for those with dietary restrictions and food sensitivities.
+This is easier than having to tweak a dish to make it fit their needs.

 Grilled cauliflower steaks served atop caramelized peppers and onions and roasted tomatoes is sure to satisfy any palette while feeling special, but not isolated!
 A trio of fresh berry sorbets presented in individual glass soufflé vessels mixed with spiced honey and dairy-free yogurt custard is a refreshing and unique dessert that even the pickiest of eaters would enjoy!” – Michelle’s Catering